Northermata2387/F28-capstone-project/README.md

 ![My Plant List delete image](/images/README-images/02-delete.JPG "My Plant List delete image")

 Then using the form on the left you can start adding plants to your list.
 The new plant should include a Name, Type, Family, Zone, Sun needs, Companion Plants, Insects to watch out for, and a URL image address you woudl like to use.
-Click the submit buttom when ready to add the new plant to your list.
+Click the "Add Ne Plant!" buttom when ready to add the new plant to your list.

 ![My Plant List input image](/images/README-images/03-inputs.JPG "My Plant List input image")